Baby boomers: Marriage and family

 By the final third of the twentieth century, the nuclear family was no longer the most common type of household in the United States and other Western nations.

 Marriage in many developed countries became much less stable in the 1980s, when Baby Boomers were getting married.
 In the West, this manifested in rising divorce rates.
-But this pattern was not seen East Asia.
+But this pattern was not seen in East Asia.
 Instead, the region saw declining marriage rates, particularly in Japan, where social changes led to the deterioration of Japanese men's social standing after World War II.
 Men in East Asia were more likely to be unmarried than men in the West.

 Between 1970 and 1985, the number of divorces per thousand people doubled in Denmark and Norway and tripled in France, Belgium, and the Netherlands.
 In England and Wales, while there was only one divorce per fifty-two weddings in 1938, that number became one every 2.2 fifty years later; this trend accelerated in the 1960s.
 During the 1970s, Californian women visiting their doctors showed a marked decline in the desire for marriage and children.
 In all Western nations, the number of single-person households steadily rose.
 In the major metropolitan areas, half the population lived alone.
 Meanwhile, the "traditional" nuclear family—a phrase first coined in 1924—was in decline.
 In Canada, the United Kingdom, the Netherlands, and West Germany, only a minority of households consisted of two parents and their children by the 1980s, down from half or more than half in 1960.
 In Sweden, such a family unit fell from 37% to 25% in the same period; in fact, more than half of all children in Sweden in the mid-1980s were born to unmarried women.